Peter Cuong Franklin: Career

 Franklin worked at Morgan Stanley as an investment banker prior to enrolling at Le Cordon Bleu in 2008.
 He trained as a chef at Nahm in Bangkok, Caprice in Hong Kong, and Next and Alinea in Chicago.
 Franklin opened Chôm Chôm in Hong Kong's SoHo district in 2011.

-In 2017, Franklin opened Anan Saigon, a modern Vietnamese restaurant located in a tube house in Ho Chi Minh City's old market (Chợ Cu).
-Anan was the first restaurant in Ho Chi Minh City to be awarded Asia's 50 Best Restaurants in 2021, and was ranked 40 on Asia’s 50 Best Restaurants in 2023.
-In 2023, Anan was awarded 1 star in the inaugural Vietnam Michelin Guide.
+In 2017, Franklin opened Ănăn Saigon, a modern Vietnamese restaurant located in a tube house in Ho Chi Minh City's Ton That Dam old market (chợ cũ Tôn Thất Đạm). Ănăn was the first restaurant in Ho Chi Minh City to be awarded Asia's 50 Best Restaurants in 2021, and was ranked 40 on Asia’s 50 Best Restaurants in 2023.
+In 2023, Ănăn was awarded 1 star in the inaugural Vietnam Michelin Guide.